vmthunder/spec/cachegroup.rst

 CacheGroup can be implemented for other caches (e.g., dm-cache) following the same procedure.

-Since bcache itself supports attach and detach backing devices at runtime, we can make bcache and fcg under the same cache group interface.
+Since bcache itself supports to attach and detach backing devices at runtime, we can make bcache and flashcache under the same cache group interface.

 Alternatives
 ------------